 Oberlo has a forever free option.
 You won’t be able to scale with it – there is a 500-product cap.
-If you’re going to make money dropshipping, then you’ll need to upgrade to the Basic package at $29.90.
+Eventually you probably need to upgrade to the Basic package at $29.90.
 But you can at least get set up before forking over your credit card.

 If you’re serious about dropshipping, then there is one more must-buy: a domain.
-You can easily buy a domain through Shopify – they’ll ask you about it during your trial – and it’ll be a one-time payment of $14.
+You can easily buy a new domain through Shopify – they’ll ask you about it during your trial – and it’ll be an annual payment of $14.

 Alright, so if you do it cheap and dirty, the costs of launching your store will look like this: